woahdae/simple_xlsx_reader/README.md

 ### * Streaming loads "shared strings" into memory

-SpreadsheetML, which Excel uses, has an optional feature where it will store string-type cell values in a separate, workbook-wide XML sheet, and the sheet XML files will reference the shared strings instead of storing the value directly.
+SpreadsheetML, which Excel uses, has an optional compaction feature of storing string-type cell values in a separate, workbook-wide XML sheet, and the sheet XML files will reference the shared strings instead of storing the value directly.